 How is this accomplished?

 Prótesis Imbabura is located in Ibarra, Ecuador.
 Prótesis Imbabura was born out of a former foundation, when the staff and director decided that the best path to sustainability was to form a small enterprise providing fabrication of rehab devices.
 Fundación Jen Lee supports patients by donating the needed components directly to the patients.
 Prótesis Imbabura is then able to charge only for the cost of fabrication, which is about 10-15% of the typical cost of prosthetics.
 Generous contributions of prosthetic goods come to Fundación Jen Lee from individuals and corporations worldwide.
-Patients pay for the fabrication, with support from donors when needed.
-Finally, international and Ecuadoran volunteers give generously of their time and talents to consult, teach, and collaborate with students and the full-time staff at the clinic.
+Patients pay for the fabrication, with support from donors or agencies when needed.
+Finally, international and Ecuadoran volunteers give generously of their time and talents to consult, teach, and collaborate with students and with the full-time staff at the clinic.

 The clinic itself is run year round by a trained Ecuadoran staff, providing continuity of care to our patients.
+International and Ecuadoran interns and trainees are frequently present, and take the perspectives and knowledge gained with them in their respective careers.

 The key to keeping rehab devices affordable is to utilize recycled materials and components when appropriate, to use low-cost prosthetic components that can be purchased for a fraction of the cost of typical components, and to fabricate items whenever possible in-country.
 We work closely with Promovilidad in Quito where affordable mobility devices are fabricated.
 We use recycled materials for the majority of seating and standing devices.